What Does DRSABCD Stand For?

 Breaking Down the Acronym: What Does DRSABCD Stand For?

 The DRSABCD acronym guides emergency response.
 It’s a step-by-step approach promoted by the Australian Resuscitation Council.
-Understanding each letter is vital for effective first aid.
+The ARC recommends DRSABCD for first aid and CPR training because it covers the most critical actions to take in an emergency, while remaining straightforward and easy to remember.

 Danger